 It may entail putting together a tutorial for your niche to take people through every single step of a given process.
 For example, suppose someone has written an article or created a short video explaining how to install hardwood floors.
 Take it five steps further.
 Create a major tutorial with clear instructions, complete with images, checklists, videos, and materials lists.
 Then, let people consume it for free.

+So, is your content marketing strategy based on quality or quantity?
 That’s how you blow your audience away.
 The benefits?
 You’ll attract links, publicity, high rankings, and eventually become a star in your niche.

 What was the last piece of “big” content you created for your business?
 How has it changed the way you’re perceived by your audience?
 Do you have plans for another big project that is sure to make waves in your niche?
 Give us a few details in the comments section!